 Tick and flea prevention is also a must.
 The newer oral flea and tick preventatives and tick collars are highly effective and very safe.
 These products prevent these parasites for extended periods.
 Paralysis ticks can be rapidly fatal for dogs and cats of any age, for more information on paralysis ticks visit our webpage here: Paralysis Tick Emergency Care.

-For new Puppies & Kittens, we are currently offering a FREE Health Check by a Vet, FREE 4 Weeks Pet Insurance, FREE sample Bag of Hill’s Food, plus for Puppies a FREE dose of year-round Heartworm Prevention and FREE 4 Weeks Tick and Flea Protection.
+For new Puppies & Kittens, we are currently offering a FREE Health Check by a Vet, FREE 4 Weeks Pet Insurance, FREE sample Bag of Hill’s Food

 Call your local Sydney Animal Hospital now.